TMS 3000 Product Specification

 to perform corporate level functions.

-Host & Billing Interfaces
+Host and Billing Interfaces

 Interfaces to Telvent/DTN PDXR (TABS), PDXB (PETROEX) and TDS services are optional features.
 PDXR (TABS) is the real-time communications link while PDXB (PETROEX) provides batch information.

 An optional feature is the Exchange Loading Validation and Invoicing System that bypasses the expensive GE service charges.
-This standard communications protocol allows data transfer between the TMS3000 System and an exchange partner's computer system.
+This standard communications protocol allows data transfer between the TMS3000 system and an exchange partner's computer system.
 TMS3000 can upload driver-captured and transaction data to the host system.
 Host systems can upload load authorization data to TMS3000.

 Using TABS module, licensed exchange partners can: